Best $700 Dollar Budget Gaming PC Build, Mighty Power In 2017

 With your computer you want top performance for your dollar.
-Keeping that in mind I have curated what I believe to be the best under $700 budget gaming PC build.
+Keeping that in mind I have curated what I believe to be the best under $700 budget gaming PC build in 2017.
 I have spent a ton of time making sure to put together a list of parts that are compatible, good quality and provide an awesome bang for buck.

 The main theme of this PC is gaming of course so we are basing things once again around the graphics card.
 A strong Intel Skylake processor heads up the pack with a solid supporting staff of additional hardware.

 This will not be an overclocking build yet more focused on consistent overall performance and beastly video graphics.
 Later on I will include some options if you are more focused on overclocking.
 Although you will either be spending more on the CPU or keeping within the same price range you will need to tame some other components down, such as the GPU.

 Like I said before this combination below really is the best overall option for the $700 price bracket.
 Please keep in mind prices for hardware tend to fluctuate from time to time in both directions.
 As new parts are released there may be better options for this build, so I will be updating this regularly.

 CPU / Processor – Intel Skylake Core i5-6500 3.2GHz Quad-Core Processor

 Graphics Card – EVGA GeForce GTX 1060 3GB